Tennis-Greek Tsitsipas goes down fighting as Argentina, Spain stay unbeaten | Sports-Games

 "I was just trying to think that it was his first match for two months after his elbow injury, so I was thinking just to try and be in the match," Schwartzman said.
 "I had the chance and I think I was ready.
 I'm very happy because playing against Stefanos and being a set-and-a-break down is not easy, but I found a way."

 Bautista Agut's victory came after Pablo Carreno Busta dispatched Viktor Durasovic 6-3 6-3 to give Spain a 1-0 lead in the tie.
-The Spaniards, who won their opener against Chile, face Serbia in their last group match on Wednesday.
+The Spaniards face Serbia in their last group match on Wednesday.
 "I'm really happy.
 Casper is playing unbelievable tennis.
 He had unbelievable performances last year," said Bautista Agut, the world number 19.

 "Today I played really well, I made very few unforced errors and played aggressively...
 I feel happy, I like playing in Australia."
 Spain's doubles pairing of Alejandro Davidovich Fokina and Pedro Martinez ensured a clean sweep with a 6-4 6-1 win over Andreja Petrovic and Lukas Hellum Lilleengen.